Bluesky at Home » Home Decor » Green and White Rustic Winter Decor Ideas

 Although Classic Blue is my favorite decor color (I used it in our winter bedroom last year.), I do love the natural feel of green for general winter decorating.
 For the living room, I decided that I wanted to focus on green.

-When I think of rustic, I think of soft greenery, lots of wood, and natural materials like woven baskets, wicker, and burlap.
+When I think of rustic, I think of soft greenery.
+Lots of wood and natural materials like woven baskets, wicker, and burlap fit in beautifully.

 First, I went on a little “winter cleaning spree”.